 Many natives have since mourned the loss of their sacred volcano.

 If you like snow then you’ll love Crater Lake.
-As a matter of fact, the park is known for its extreme weather.
+Perhaps the least known of our Crater Lake National Park Facts is that the park is known for its extreme weather.
 From October through June, the park is covered in snow.
 It has even been reported as late as July.